top of page

 President, Mitch Homma

 Mitch Homma is a sansei and works as an aerospace engineer.
 He is an Amache descendant who had three generations of family incarcerated at the WWII Granada Relocation Center in Colorado.
-He volunteers with the Amache Historical Society II (AHS II), coordinates their newsletter, and supports several Amache preservation projects.
-As Vice President of the Board of Managers for the American Baptist Historical Society (ABHS), he has worked on several history related educational and preservation projects.
+He started volunteering with the Amache Historical Society II (AHS II), still coordinates the newsletters, and supports several Amache preservation projects.
+As Secretary of the Board of Managers for the American Baptist Historical Society (ABHS), he works on several history related educational and preservation projects.
 Volunteer ABHS executive committee responsibilities include strategic plan development and professional standards guidelines for intellectual property protection.
+Recently nominated as a Council Leader to the US - Japan Council (USJC).

 Kirsten.jpg